 In Burp, go to the "Proxy Intercept" tab, and ensure that intercept is “on” (if the button says “Intercept is off" then click it to toggle the interception status).

 Open the browser on your iOS device and go to an HTTP web page (you can visit an HTTPS web page when you have installed Burp's CA certificate in your iOS device).
+Note that in some cases, you may also need to disable TLS 1.3 in Burp's proxy listener settings.

 The request should be intercepted in Burp.